Attributes of the False Self

 This is copyrighted material.
 May only be shared with permission and proper attribution.
 For more information please email email@example.com

-Randi Fine is a narcissistic abuse expert and coach to clients worldwide.
-She is the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing, the most comprehensive, most well researched, and most up-to-date book on this subject.
+Randi Fine is an internationally renowned narcissistic abuse expert and coach to clients worldwide.
+She is the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery Second Edition, the most comprehensive, most well researched, and most up-to-date book on this subject.
 In addition to helping survivors recognize their abuse and heal from it, this book teaches mental health professionals how to recognize and properly treat the associated abuse syndrome.
 Ms. Fine is also the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.